myton-3/startToCode/index.md

 # The course so far...
 I think the course has been structured pretty well so far.
 I've learned syntax of other programming languages, but this course is adding in the concepts of how to get a job as a developer and the different non-coding skills necessary to do so.
-I like the fact has taken the time to create a formalized course granting a certificate, and I plan on taking the Pearson Swift Certification upon completetion of the program.
+I like the fact OSU has taken the time to create a formalized course granting a certificate, and I plan on taking the Pearson Swift Certification upon completetion of the program.